Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 assert merkle_damgard_aes128(forged_msg, initial_state, state_size) == msg_hash
 ```

-We found a collision for a state of 32 bit long in just a few seconds !!!
+We found a collision for a state of 32-bit long in just a few seconds !!!

 Using a naive approach would require $2^n = 4,294,967,296$ iterations.